About me, Kerry Ingram.

 For nearly two decades I have provided nurturing support to families as an educator, a postpartum doula and as a mother (bio and foster).
 I've had the delight of teaching in a Waldorf Kindergarten, a LifeWays home-based playgarden, nurturing new mothers in their homes as well as facilitating a mother and baby class for the last 6 years.
 The Mothering Arts leadership training is the fruit of many years of education, research and practical experience to help folks who feel called to work with parents and babies by building supportive communities.
 Hundreds of women from all over the world have taken our training and shared what they have learned in their respective communities to support families and build connections.

-I write about ways we can build community, resource ourselves and create simple moments of connection with our families.
+I blog and send a monthly newsletter (subscribe below) about ways we can build community, resource ourselves and create simple moments of connection with our families.
 I want to be a part of re-writing the story of how we see the postpartum year...and that vision is shared by the thousands of women I work with.

 What is Mothering Arts?